jrliv/notes/CSharp/Notes/README.md

 #### Properties

-<i>Properties</i> are used as a way to describe the characteristics of a class.
+*Properties* are used as a way to describe the characteristics of a class.
 They may be held by certain objects or they can be shared to all objects.

     private string Name
     {